IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/tutorial.md

 <summary>5 - Generate 'Build SBOMs'</summary>

-For each individual microservice, provides an inventory of: <br/>
-• Associated images and their versions <br/>
-• Repositories and their branches

 IBM concert ingests custom SBOM files called ConcertDef.
 These are an extension of the cycloneDX format.
 The three concert-defined SBOMs are called: Build, Deploy, and Application Definition.

 Let’s start with the Build SBOM.